Ranjaniot/Microwave-oven-project/README.md

  !
 Convection Mode :- In this mode user can set the oven to pre heat for  a particular temperature and it takes3 minutes to preheat the oven.
 After pre heating ids done then the user can set the time as per the requirements.

 Start Mode :- this mode is used to any mode berake afre this mode is again restart.

+Introduction of microwave overn

+ A microwaveoven (commonly called a microwave) is a machine that cooks food usingmicrowaves, a type of radio wave.
+The idea was invented when a scientist who wasexperimenting with radio waves saw his chocolate bar, which was in his pocket, had melted.
+Hethen knew that radio waves could cook food and invented the microwave oven.Microwave ovens are a common kitchen appliance and are popular for reheating previouslycooked foods and cooking a variety of foods.
+They are also useful for rapid heating of otherwiseslowly prepared foodstuffs, which can easily burn or turn lumpy when cooked in conventionalpans, such as hot butter, fats, chocolate or porridge.
+Unlike conventional ovens, microwaveovens usually do not directly brown or caramelize food, since they rarely attain the necessarytemperatures to produce Maillard reactions.
+Exceptions occur in rare cases where the oven isused to heat frying-oil and other oily items (such as bacon), which attain far higher temperaturesthan that of boiling water.